-National security leader speaks at Stetson law school commencement on May 13
+National security leader speaks at Stetson Law commencement on evolving global challenges

-Retired Army Lieutenant General Ronald L. Burgess Jr. is Stetson University College of Law’s spring commencement speaker in May.
+Retired Army Lieutenant General Ronald L. Burgess Jr. is Stetson University College of Law’s spring commencement speaker.
 Lieutenant General Burgess is presently serving as the senior counsel for national security programs, cyber programs and military affairs at Auburn University.

-Burgess will address more than 200 students during Stetson law school’s commencement at 8:30 a.m. on Saturday, May 13, in the Plaza Mayor courtyard on the Gulfport campus, 1401 61st St. S.
+Burgess addressed more than 200 students during Stetson law school’s commencement on Saturday, May 13, in the Plaza Mayor courtyard on the Gulfport campus.

 At Auburn University, Burgess coordinates with the university’s Office of the Vice President for Research to guide, direct and support interdisciplinary research as part of the Auburn University Cyber Initiative.
 Burgess directed the Defense Intelligence Agency from March 2009 until July 2012, where he received the Defense Distinguished Service Medal for his service.
 He was awarded the National Intelligence Distinguished Service Medal from Director of National Intelligence James R. Clapper, Jr.

-A total of 254 Stetson law school students will celebrate commencement, among them 28 part-time J.D. students, 12 J.D./M.B.A. students, two J.D./MINTEC students, one J.D./LL.M. student, two J.D./Grado students, eight LL.M. in Advocacy, two joint J.D./LL.M. in Advocacy, seven LL.M. in Elder Law and 12 LL.M. in International Law students.
+A total of 254 Stetson law school students celebrated commencement, among them 28 part-time J.D. students, 12 J.D./M.B.A. students, two J.D./MINTEC students, one J.D./LL.M. student, two J.D./Grado students, eight LL.M. in Advocacy, two joint J.D./LL.M. in Advocacy, seven LL.M. in Elder Law and 12 LL.M. in International Law students.

 This year’s outstanding graduating class includes: